 On 23 August 2013, the US Court of Appeals affirmed the Amended 23 February 2012 Order and stayed enforcement pending resolution by the US Supreme Court of a timely petition for a writ of certiorari.
 However, the Supreme Court denied the petition on 16 June 2014 and, on 18 June 2014, the Court of Appeals lifted the stay of enforcement of the Amended 23 February 2012 Order injunction.
 Immediately thereafter, the District Court appointed Daniel A Pollack as Special Master to conduct and preside over settlement negotiations between the parties to the litigation.

-On 3 November 2014, the US District Court granted to the Special Master ‘authority . . . to add to those cases some or all of such additional cases as are pending before this court in this matter’.
-(These additional holders of defaulted securities are commonly referred to as the ‘Me Toos’).
+On 3 November 2014, the SDNY District Court granted the Special Master the ‘authority to add to those cases some or all of such additional cases as are pending before this court in this matter’.
+(These additional holders of defaulted securities are commonly referred to as the ‘Me Toos’.)
 On 5 June 2015 and 22 October 2015, the Court granted partial summary judgment to 41 plaintiffs (Me Toos) seeking a similar ruling on Argentina’s violation of the pari passu rule obtained by the plaintiffs.

 The Settlement Offer

-- a base offer, addressed to all holders of defaulted securities who had not obtained a grant of the injunction ordered under the Amended 23 February 2012 Order prior to 1 February 2016 (the defaulted securities Holders) contemplating a payment in cash equal to 100 per cent of the original principal amount under their defaulted securities plus an amount equivalent to 50 per cent of the outstanding principal amount; and
+- a base offer, addressed to all holders of defaulted securities who had not obtained a grant of the injunction ordered under the Amended 23 February 2012 Order prior to 1 February 2016 (hereinafter, the defaulted securities holders) contemplating a payment in cash equal to 100 per cent of the original principal amount under their defaulted securities plus an amount equivalent to 50 per cent of the outstanding principal amount; and